dishaaagarwal/Big-Mart-Sales/README.md

 # Big-Mart-Sales

-In this Notebook I have implemented the Big Mart Sales which is a regression problem.I hav done this following the full data science life cycle.
+In this Notebook I have implemented the Big Mart Sales which is a regression problem.I have done this following the full data science life cycle.

 1. Hypothesis Generation